First things first:

 Here’s a list of tips and insights to help you avoid the scams of ‘cheap solar’ to ensure you install a 5kW or 6.6kW solar system at the right price.

 Tip #1: Don’t fall for ‘cheap solar panel deals’ in Melbourne

 If you’ve been doing your research on solar, you’ve probably been getting some mixed messages from the internet about how much it’s going to cost you.
 Some deals advertised online are amazingly cheap to the point where you can almost install a system with no money down.

 So, what’s the best way to make sure you don’t waste your time and money on a dodgy solar system?

-Only here’s the thing: it’s NOT the same system.
+Only here’s the thing: it’s NOT the same system… and ‘no-money-down’ isn’t the same thing as free!

 Q: So cheap solar systems aren’t the same as good quality systems.
 But isn’t it still fair to weigh up price and quality?

 A: Of course.
-But keep in mind that a solar PV system has to be mounted on your roof, exposed to the Melbourne weather through rain, hail, burning Aussie sunshine and strong winds—all while performing perfectly for 100,000 hours over its 25-year lifespan to give you the best return on your investment.
+But keep in mind that a solar PV system has to be mounted on your roof, exposed to the Melbourne weather through rain, hail, burning summer sunshine, and strong winds—all while performing perfectly for 100,000 hours over its 25-year lifespan to give you the best return on your investment.

 The other main problem with cheap solar deals in Melbourne is they often come with a cheap installation job.
-What you’re compromising on is not just the time of an installation team, it’s also the quality of the mounting kit, running high voltage cables safely, using good quality isolators (the main fire risk of solar as illustrated here), and providing support for you after the installation is done.
+What you’re compromising on is not just the time of an installation team, it’s also the quality of the mounting kit, running high voltage cables safely, using good quality isolators (the main fire risk of solar as illustrated here), and providing support after the installation is completed.

 Solaray includes full post-sale support with all our systems, including technical support and we service full-replacement warranties.
 Plus we give you a direct phone line to our support team so you are never dealing with a call centre.

 Q: If I went for a cheap solar system and it ends up being the 1 in 4 defected by the CEC, wouldn’t I just get it fixed under warranty?